 - 1. Preparation of source material by: - Assessing the geometry (depth map) quality, if present, for each source view. - Splitting source views in groups. - Labeling source views as basic view or additional view. - 2.
-Encoding of each group separately (using the associated subset of splitted source views). - 3.
-Formatting of the bitstream (includes a merging sub stage to combine sub bitstreams of same type produced by each single-group encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - 4.
-HEVC encoding of video sub bitstreams (each separately) using HM16.16.
+Encoding of each group separately (using the associated subset of split source views). - 3.
+Formatting of the bitstream (includes a merging substage to combine sub bitstreams of same type produced by each single-group encoder together) which is V3C sample stream with MIV extensions and related SEI messages. - 4.
+Encoding video sub bitstream: - a.
+HEVC encoding of video sub bitstreams (each separately) using HM.
+The presence of geometry video data (GVD), attribute video data (AVD) or occupancy video data (OVD) depends on the encoder configuration. - b.
+VVC encoding of video sub bitstreams (each separately) using VTM.
 The presence of GVD, AVD or OVD depends on the encoder configuration. - 5.
+If packed video is enabled and video sub bitstreams where encoded using VTM, then GVD, AVD, and OVD can be combined into packed video data (PVD). - 6.
 Multiplexing to combine the formatted bitstream with the video sub bitstream into a single MIV-complied bitstream.